Table of Contents

 Cons – This pup needs brushing several times a week to stay clean and mat-free.
 If you aren’t an outdoors person, this is not the breed for you.

 Although the Cocker Spaniel is prized as a companion dog these days, it still retains all its hunting dog characteristics, including a love of the water and being one of the most prized and respected hunting dogs out there.
 They're decent swimmers and enjoy spending time by the water any time you offer the opportunity.

-Pros – These healthy dogs can still be used as a hunting dog.
-They are easily trainable and can live as a companion dog in an apartment as long as they are exercised regularly.
+Pros – These healthy dogs can still be used as hunting dogs.
+They are easily trainable and can live as companion dogs in an apartment as long as they are exercised regularly.

 Cons – The grooming needs of this four-legged friend are pretty heavy.
 The popularity of this breed led to unsafe breeding practices.
 This, in turn, has led to nervous, aggressive, and shy animals.
 Make sure your new puppy comes from a legitimate dog breeder.